pbhenson/vSPC.py/README.md

 This is a fork of the vSPC.py project [1].
-Most of vSPC.py, as you can see, was written by Zach Loafman.
-I made this temporary repository to hold some changes I made to vSPC.py until they get accepted upstream.
+Most of vSPC.py, as you can see, was written by Zach Loafman at EMC Isilon.
+This repository includes all active development and should be considered authoritative.
-These changes include SSL support for connections between ESX hosts and vSPC.py, console activity logging, and some other minor improvements.
+Changes introduced since the fork include SSL support for connections between ESX hosts and vSPC.py, console activity logging, and some other minor improvements.

 ## Requirements ##